Skip to main content

 • If it’s an emergency, contact the police, tel: 999, If you are in danger and unable to talk on the phone, call 999 and then press 55.
 This will transfer your call to the relevant police force who will assist you without you having to speak

-• If you’re deaf, hard of hearing, have a hearing loss, or are speech impaired, you can use emergency SMS by texting 999 from your phone, or use the NGT Relay Assistant by dialling 18000 from the app or textphone.
+• If you’re deaf, hard of hearing, have a hearing loss, or are speech impaired, you can use emergency SMS by texting 999 from your phone, or use the NGT relay assistant by dialling 18000 from the app or textphone.

 • If the person is not in any danger now but there has been a crime, contact the police, tel: 101.